innerpace-X/BaRTDefense/README.md

 # BaRTDefense
+NOTE : THIS IMPLEMENTATION MAY NOT COMPLETELY CORRECT DUE TO ITS ORIGINAL USAGE.

 An unofficial implementation of BaRT Defense
 From paper 《Barrage of Random Transforms for Adversarially Robust Defense》
 This project ismainly based on the codes from the paper's supplement.